Call us at (800) 322-1870

 Artist Biography

 David Manuel, born in 1940 of Italian descent and raised in Walla Walla, Washington, began his career in art at a very early age.
 David's aunt sold his sketches to pilots at a nearby bomber training base.
 The sketches, selling for a dime each, proved David's talents at age 3 1/2 years.
-Later, a first-grade teacher recognized David's talent, encouraging his mother to be supportive.
+Later, a first grade teacher recognized David's talent, encouraging his mother to be supportive.
 At age nine, David received his first national award, which was judged by Norman Rockwell.

-The world of bronzes has been very good to David.
+The world of bronzes have been very good to David.
 In the 1980s he had the honor of many commissions, among these are three monuments of JOHN WAYNE.
 This gained him the title of "Authorized Sculptor" for Wayne Enterprises.
 Later in the '80s, David was chosen the Official Sculptor for the "UNITED STATES MARSHALS BICENTENNIAL."
-This monument, previously on display in the founder's wing at the Cowboy Hall of Fame, is now placed at the Department of Justice in Washington D.C.
+This monument previously on display in the founder's wing at the Cowboy Hall of Fame, is now placed at the Department of Justice in Washington D.C.
 A smaller replica of this bronze has found its home at the White House in Washington D.C.

 n 1992, David and his wife Lee were honored with a request from the office of the Oregon Trail Coordinating Council, Oregon Trail Celebration '93.
 Among many honors this included a monument designed by the artist.
 This assignment also held the title of "The Official Sculptor for the Oregon Trail."
 The political uprising from this statue gained national recognition and respect for the artist who was proud to portray historical accuracy in place of political correctness; David's faith proved to be beneficial and met approval by many.
 In the year 2002, David sculpted what may be recognized as the most complete depiction of Lewis and Clark.